MarcosShiuuri/super-space-wars/Readme.txt

 Super Space Wars

 The galaxy is at war!
 How long can you survive?
-Shot, dodge and collect items to help you.
+Shoot, dodge and collect items to help you.

 Game made using Godot Engine 3.1 for GBJAM 8